99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF StackSets:
 enabling you to create, update, or delete stacks across multiple ACCOUNTS and REGIONS with a single operation.

+CF Change Set:
+summary of proposed changes to an AWS CloudFormation stack without implementing the changes in production

 CF Service Role:
 IAM role that allows CloudFormation to CRUD resources, gives users the ability to CRUD even if they don't have permission to work with the resources in the stack